kleczkowski/kleczkowski.github.io/_posts/actor-model-in-haskell/2020-09-30-actor-model-in-haskell.markdown

 This model is very popular among other programming languages such as Scala or C#, because allows to decopule all system parts using transparent way to communicate between them.

+As usual, with Haskell we can get simple ideas working with simple implementations.
+Of course, this is only the taste how actor-based models could look like.
+The way to improve this implementation is tightening `Behaviour` type to eliminate or mitigate _partialness_ of behaviours.